jnozzi/cocoadev.com/markdown/BSPObjectStorage.md

 - (void)			operateOnLeaf:(id) leaf
 {
-	// <leaf> is a pointer to the General/NSMutableArray at the leaf
+	// <leaf> is a pointer to the NSMutableArray at the leaf

 	switch( mOp )
 	{